Bearings maker SKF cuts production in automotive unit amid coronavirus fallout

-STOCKHOLM, March 19 (Reuters) - Sweden’s SKF, the world’s biggest maker of ball bearings, said on Thursday it was taking major steps to reduce cost as it flagged the outbreak of the new coronavirus may lead to a “material” hit to earnings from the end of March.
+STOCKHOLM (Reuters) - Sweden’s SKF (SKFb.ST), the world’s biggest maker of ball bearings, said on Thursday it was taking major steps to reduce cost as it flagged the outbreak of the new coronavirus may lead to a “material” hit to earnings from the end of March.

+The news comes in the wake of widespread plant shutdowns by major European carmakers in recent days, and after top rival Schaeffler (SHA_p.DE) earlier on Thursday said it would cut production in its automotive business.

 An SKF spokesman told Reuters the plants would be closed for 7-10 days to begin with, and related to its big automotive sites in Italy, Spain and France.